 The hoses, pipes, tubes, and fittings used in your LP system are designed to withstand pressures far exceeding those of the LP system.
 However, because environment and time can contribute to the deterioration of these components, they must be inspected for wear at regular intervals.
 Look for signs of deterioration such as cracks or loss of flexibility.
 When replacing LP components always replace them with components of the same type and rating.
-Refer to maintenance schedule.
+Refer to the maintenance schedule.
+Failure to comply could result in serious injury or death.